Why Use Cable Ties for Securing Pipes?

 -

-- Securing flexible hoses and PEX pipes
+Flexible hoses and PEX piping

-- Fastening PVC or plastic drain lines
+PVC or plastic drain lines

-- Routing copper or steel conduit in electrical or HVAC systems
+Copper or steel conduit in electrical/HVAC systems

-- Organizing pipework in temporary or mobile installations
+Temporary or mobile installations

 Types of Cable Ties for Pipe Applications